bnovate/bactoml/README.md

 ## Getting started

 Create a virtual environment.
-I recommend using conda to ensure you have the correct python version:
+We recommend using conda to ensure you have the correct python version:

 ```
 conda create --name bactoml python=3.6 --no-default-packages